pgalbavy/geneos/cmd/geneos/README.md

 *

-## Usage
+## Installation

 Either download the standalone binary or build from source:

 ```
 git clone https://github.com/pgalbavy/geneos.git
-cd geneos/cmd/geneosctl
+cd geneos/cmd/geneos
 go build
 - or -
 go install
 ```

-Make sure that the `geneosctl` program is in your normal `PATH` to make execution easier.
+Make sure that the `geneos` program is in your normal `PATH` to make execution easier.
 You should be able to immediately try:

-`geneosctl list` - show all components
+`geneos list` - show all components
-`geneosctl status` - show their running status
+`geneos status` - show their running status

 Neither of these commands should have any side-effects but others will not only start or stop processes but may also convert configuration files to JSON format without further prompting.
 Old `.rc` files are backed-up with a `.rc.orig` extension.